Home » Schools » Is UC Berkeley Considered an Ivy League School?

 What are the Public Ivies?

 It all began in 1985.
 Richard Moll, the then-admission officer of the prestigious Yale University, released a book titled “Public Ivies: A Guide to America’s Best Public Undergraduate Colleges and Universities.
-In the book, he mentioned public schools which offer Ivy League class education but aren’t the art of the association.
+In the book, he mentioned public schools that offer Ivy League class education but aren’t the art of the association.

 Richard Moll graduated from Yale University with a Ph.D. degree in 1959.
 He served as the admission officer for the school and other public and private universities in the US.
 His experience with all sorts of institutions prompted him to write the book.